NonsoEchendu/springboot2-health-record/README.md

 - Artifactory
 - Sonarqube
 - they both need to be configured on your jenkins server

+For a comprehensive guide on how to install these tools, and configure your jenkins with AWS, check this [article](https://dev.to/nonso_echendu_001/deploying-jenkins-on-aws-installing-and-configuring-artifactory-and-sonarqube-on-seperate-ec2-nm9) i wrote on it.

 **To run the pipeline script:**